 Contrast / Tones

 When we think of classic black and white movies – dark, gritty, and punchy – Cinestill BWXX unsurprisingly produces a similar result.
-The same can be said of some classic documentary-style photographs.
+It also reminds of some classic, documentary style B&W photographs.

 Grain / Speed